Learning to translate by learning to communicate: Abstract

 \section{Abstract}

-We formulate and test a technique to use Emergent Communication (EC) with a pretrained multilingual model to improve on modern Unsupervised NMT systems, especially for low-resource languages.
-It has been argued that the currently dominant paradigm in NLP of pretraining on text-only corpora will not yield robust natural language understanding systems, and the need for grounded, goal-oriented, and interactive language learning has been highlighted.
-In our approach, we embed a modern multilingual model (mBART, \citealp{liu-etal-2020-multilingual-denoising}) into an EC image-reference game, in which the model is incentivized to use multilingual generations to accomplish a vision-grounded task, with the hypothesis that this will align multiple languages to a shared task space.
-We present two variants of EC Fine-Tuning \citep{shane_etal_2022}, one of which outperforms a backtranslation-based baseline in 6/8 translation settings, and proves especially beneficial for the very low-resource languages of Nepali and Sinhala.
+We formulate and test a technique to use Emergent Communication (EC) with a pre-trained multilingual model to improve on modern Unsupervised NMT systems, especially for low-resource languages.
+It has been argued that the current dominant paradigm in NLP of pre-training on text-only corpora will not yield robust natural language understanding systems, and the need for grounded, goal-oriented, and interactive language learning has been highlighted.
+In our approach, we embed a multilingual model (mBART, \citealp{liu-etal-2020-multilingual-denoising}) into an EC image-reference game, in which the model is incentivized to use multilingual generations to accomplish a vision-grounded task.
+The hypothesis is that this will align multiple languages to a shared task space.
+We present two variants of EC Fine-Tuning \citep{shane_etal_2022}, one of which outperforms a backtranslation-only baseline in all four languages investigated, including the low-resource language Nepali.